fyx2490451297/WebSerialMonitor/README.md

 You don't want to configure a complex set of serial drivers and debugging tools on every team member's computer.

-Web Serial Monitor Pro is built to solve these pain points.
+Web Serial Monitor is built to solve these pain points.
 It uses a server-client (C/S) architecture.
 You only need to run this application on a server that has physical access to the serial devices.
 Then, anyone on your team can securely access and operate these serial ports in real-time from anywhere, using just a web browser.
 This dramatically improves the efficiency of remote work and team collaboration.

 ✨ Features
 Remote Real-time Access: Monitor and control physical serial ports on a remote server in real-time through a web browser.